This program is offered at Clark State's Beavercreek and Springfield - Downtown locations.

 Click Here for current local data on wages, employment, job postings, and associated education and training from Career Coach.

-- Demonstrate behaviors that reflect respect for and sensitivity to individual differences while working with citizens, families and co-workers.
+- Display behaviors that reflect respect for and sensitivity to individual differences while working with citizens, families, and coworkers

 - Any felony